nickmatsnev/ddd/posts/mr-robot-season-1/index.md

 - **to land a job** = to offer a job
 - **to slum** = to go out with someone on a lesser scale than you
 - **a rainy-day fund** = a reserved amount of money to be used in times when regular income is disrupted or decreased in order for typical operations to continue
-- **certifiable** = needing treatment for mental disorder, crazy, mad
+- **certifiable** = needing treatment for mental a disorder, crazy, mad
-- **to prosecute** = to officially accuse someone of committing a crime, to prove that person is guilty of the crime
+- **to prosecute** = to officially accuse someone of committing a crime, to prove that a person is guilty of the crime
 - **to get one’s hands on something** = to get, obtain
 - to provoke
 - **worrisome** = worrying, causing anxiety or concern